CUH Logo

 Patient information A-Z

-The purpose of this leaflet is to give you, as the patient, plus your family and carers, information about the reason for your bone graft and the types of bone graft available to you.
+This leaflet is intended to give you, as the patient, and your family and carers, information about the reason for your bone graft and the types of bone graft available to you.

 Dental implants are used to replace missing teeth.
 This leaflet explains bone grafting procedures undertaken to allow implant placement.
 It gives you, your family and carers an overview of the different options available, the potential risks and benefits, and provides information to help you consent to this procedure.
 Your clinician will explain to you what to do after the procedure.
 If, after reading the leaflet, you have any questions you should contact your dentist.

-This leaflet should be read in conjunction with the Dental Implants leaflet you received when you were put onto the implant waiting list.
+This leaflet should be read in conjunction with the dental Implants leaflet you received when you were put on the implant waiting list.

 What is bone grafting?